isx45128227/MongoVsPostgres/documentacio.md

 ### MongoDB docker

-* First of all we download and run MongoDB docker from DockerHub, where I also have te image already created.
+* First of all we download and run MongoDB docker from DockerHub, where I also have the image already created.

     `[user@host ]$ docker run --name mongotwitter -h mongotwitter -d isx45128227/mongotwitter`